uptane/uptane-standard/uptane-standard.md

 #### Updating one ECU with a complete image

 A tier-1 supplier completes work on a revised image for an electronic brake control module.
 This module will control the brakes on all models of an SUV produced by the OEM mentioned above.
-Assuming supplier delegation is supported by the OEM for this ECU, each tier-1 supplier digitally signs the image, then delivers the signature and all of its metadata, including delegations, and associated images to the OEM.
-The OEM adds these metadata and images to its image repository, along with information about any dependencies and conflicts between this image and those for other ECUs used in the OEM's vehicles.
-The OEM also updates the inventory database, so that the director repository can instruct the ECU on how to install these updated images.
+Assuming supplier delegation is supported by the OEM for this ECU, each tier-1 supplier digitally signs the image, then delivers the signature, all of its metadata, including delegations, and associated images to the OEM.
+The OEM adds these metadata and images to its Image repository, along with information about any dependencies and conflicts between this image and those for other ECUs used in the OEM's vehicles.
+The OEM also updates the inventory database, so that the Director repository can instruct the ECU on how to install these updated images.

 ####  Updating individual ECUs on demand